iShares S&P 500 ETF (NYSEARCA:IVV) is GenWealth Group Inc.’s 5th Largest Position

-GenWealth Group Inc. lessened its stake in iShares S&P 500 ETF (NYSEARCA:IVV) by 7.5% in the 3rd quarter, according to its most recent filing with the SEC.
-The firm owned 41,785 shares of the company’s stock after selling 3,372 shares during the quarter. iShares S&P 500 ETF accounts for approximately 5.2% of GenWealth Group Inc.’s portfolio, making the stock its 5th biggest position.
-GenWealth Group Inc.’s holdings in iShares S&P 500 ETF were worth $14,287,000 at the end of the most recent reporting period.
+GenWealth Group Inc. cut its holdings in iShares S&P 500 ETF (NYSEARCA:IVV) by 7.5% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 41,785 shares of the company’s stock after selling 3,372 shares during the quarter. iShares S&P 500 ETF makes up about 5.2% of GenWealth Group Inc.’s investment portfolio, making the stock its 5th largest position.
+GenWealth Group Inc.’s holdings in iShares S&P 500 ETF were worth $14,287,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds also recently made changes to their positions in the company.
-McNaughton Wealth Management LLC boosted its stake in shares of iShares S&P 500 ETF by 130.5% in the 3rd quarter.
-McNaughton Wealth Management LLC now owns 4,093 shares of the company’s stock valued at $1,375,000 after buying an additional 2,317 shares during the period.
-Capital Investment Advisory Services LLC boosted its stake in shares of iShares S&P 500 ETF by 9.8% in the 3rd quarter.
-Capital Investment Advisory Services LLC now owns 9,924 shares of the company’s stock valued at $3,335,000 after buying an additional 886 shares during the period.
-Aptus Capital Advisors LLC boosted its stake in shares of iShares S&P 500 ETF by 71.0% in the 3rd quarter.
-Aptus Capital Advisors LLC now owns 2,761 shares of the company’s stock valued at $928,000 after buying an additional 1,146 shares during the period.
-PDS Planning Inc boosted its stake in shares of iShares S&P 500 ETF by 1.0% in the 3rd quarter.
-PDS Planning Inc now owns 26,968 shares of the company’s stock valued at $9,063,000 after buying an additional 269 shares during the period.
-Finally, DAGCO Inc. lifted its stake in iShares S&P 500 ETF by 3.5% during the third quarter.
-DAGCO Inc. now owns 13,812 shares of the company’s stock worth $4,642,000 after purchasing an additional 470 shares during the last quarter.
+A number of other large investors have also added to or reduced their stakes in IVV.
+Truehand Inc purchased a new stake in iShares S&P 500 ETF in the second quarter worth about $30,000.
+Costello Asset Management INC purchased a new stake in iShares S&P 500 ETF in the second quarter worth about $31,000.
+First Financial Corp IN raised its holdings in iShares S&P 500 ETF by 87.7% in the third quarter.
+First Financial Corp IN now owns 107 shares of the company’s stock worth $36,000 after purchasing an additional 50 shares in the last quarter.
+Engrave Wealth Partners LLC raised its holdings in iShares S&P 500 ETF by 252.5% in the second quarter.
+Engrave Wealth Partners LLC now owns 141 shares of the company’s stock worth $43,000 after purchasing an additional 101 shares in the last quarter.
+Finally, Knuff & Co LLC bought a new position in iShares S&P 500 ETF in the second quarter worth about $43,000.

 iShares Core S&P 500 ETF (the Fund) is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the Standard & Poor’s 500 Index (the Index).
 The Index measures the performance of the large-capitalization sector of the United States equity market.